endorh/smart-completion/README.md

 Better autocompletion for Minecraft commands (client-side).

+### Usage
+Instead of typing the start of the next command/argument you want to autocomplete, focus on typing only the initials of each word you want to type, without need for spaces.

 ### Implementation
 This mod is purely client-side.
 In order to provide better completions for a command argument it sends two requests for completions to the server, one